parvoberoi/quora_question_similarity/README.md

 - preprocess data to get rid of punctuation marks
 - try converting common words (What, which, where, how, etc.) to lowercase as currently the tfidf model associates differents weights with uppercase and lowercase instances
 - investigate getting rid of stop words as well as converting apostrophe words to their normal forms
+- investigate augmenting the training data by randomly mixing two unrelated questions as not-similar.